animesh/STREAMLINE/README.md

 # GRNInferenceBenchmarking

-- Beeline expansion: Network analysis integration in BEELINE
+- Beeline expansion: Network analysis scripts for the integration with BEELINE
 - snetwork sampling: Network sampling scripts that create the input for BoolODE
-- results: plots
+- results: first plots